k1kolev/info/features/ui-ux-features/presence.md

 ## What is Presence in @@name

-**Presence** is a real-time indicator displaying the availability of team members in your digital platform.
+**Presence** is a real-time indicator displaying the availability of team members in your digital @@name platform.

-helps you quickly find out if any team member is available
+With it, @@name helps you quickly find out if any team member is available

 make sure your availability matches this of your team members.